BedrockStreaming/iab/README.md

 _Feature based is not available for now with IAB Consent Framework.
 But since the feature field is available in the VendorList, we can imagine managing consents using feature based approach_

 ## Consent Management Provider (CMP)

-"CMP" means a company that can read the vendors chosen by a website operator and the consent status of an end user (either service specific (through a first-party cookie) or global (through a third-party cookie).
+CMP is a company who can read the vendors chosen by a customer (ex: google, analytics ... ) and the company can see the consent status of this user.

 ### Required API